 Wood-oven fired pizzas with crust that fluff to a perfectly lightly charred yumminess and southern food fare are specialties at Lockeland Table.
 As a well-known local community kitchen and bar in East Nashville. the camaraderie here is arguably its greatest charm beyond the immaculate offerings lovingly brought forth by longtime Chef Hal.

 Situated amid a quiet and unassuming community, Lockeland Table is full of unexpected surprises.
 Hand-crafted sauces and sides such as pimento cheese grit cake, fresh-cut collard greens and meats roasted to tender perfection refuse to disappoint.
 Locals and visitors alike appreciate the chic and edgy, yet casual environment in this savory joint.
 Welcoming service, fresh local foods and a carefully crafted menu await.

 This bar may be more well known for its food than it is for its beer.
 It doesn't exactly feature the healthiest of menus, but its beloved by patrons for its bold flavors and unapologetic portions.
 This establishment is two stories high, so there's plenty of room for lunch patrons stopping by for a quick bite.
 Try the Brussels sprouts, sriracha deviled eggs, or the pretzels alongside classic dishes like mac and cheese and hot chicken.

 As the city expands, it's clear that good food will always be in demand.
+Don't forget there are also a handful of KFCs in the area as well if you need a drive-thru.
 The good news for everyone in Nashville is that they're likely to get a lunch they won't be able to stop talking about.
 The bad news is that all the available choices make it difficult to pick just one!